STEM

 We are ardent that every child in every year should recognise their potential in mathematics.
 As such, we have introduced a number of different schemes which give every child an opportunity to be proud of what they can achieve in maths.

-In addition, the Busy Ants scheme has additional problem-solving and reasoning problems for the children to access.
+In addition, the Busy Ant scheme has problem solving and reasoning activities which allow the children to extend and develop their logical approach to solving maths problems.

 White Rose Hub

-We aim to introduce the children to maths through the use of concrete, pictorial, abstract methods to give children a deeper understanding of how mathematics works.
+We aim to introduce, through the use of concrete (physical resources), pictorial (images on a page), abstract (written mathematics) methods, opportunities for the children to develop a deeper understanding of how mathematics works.
 Across both Key Stages, we follow many units of White Rose Maths activities, based upon the highly successful Singapore/Shanghai models.
-Children are encouraged to develop a deeper understanding of a mathematical concept, often through the use of pictorial bar modelling – see the videos on the website.
+Children are encouraged to develop a deeper understanding of a mathematical concept, often through the use of pictorial bar modelling (see the videos on the website) and this then enables them to choose which more abstract strategies to apply.
+It is important at this stage to re-iterate that concrete and pictorial methods merely support the children in developing the ability to apply abstract concepts.

 Mathletics